chingu-voyages/v41-bears-team-30/README.md

 - **_cd frontend_**
 - **_npm install_**
 - **_cd .._**
-  /and return to root directory
+  <br />and return to root directory

 To start the application: